How to Book a Mover

 Movers may decline to transport items that are dirty or contaminated in order to protect their own safety and prevent contaminating other items.
 Items exposed to hazardous materials or those coated in mold, mildew, or bacteria could all fall under this category.

 In particular, when handling items that are being moved from one house to another, hygiene is a top worry for movers.
-The health and safety of the movers as well as the residents of the new house may be at risk when moving contaminated or dirty items.
+The health and safety of the movers and the residents of the new house may be at risk when moving contaminated or dirty items.
 Because of this, movers may take safety measures like wearing gloves or protective apparel, as well as cleaning contaminated items with disinfectants before moving them.

 Items that are too big or heavy for movers to securely transport may be refused.
 This is due to the fact that transporting large or heavy pieces can seriously endanger the movers' health and well-being.
 Additionally, some items might need specialized tools or equipment, like cranes or heavy-duty dollies, to be moved securely.

-While there are indeed items that movers won't transport, there are also those that can be moved, but require a bit of preparation.
+While there are indeed items that movers won't transport, there are also those that can be moved but require a bit of preparation.
 These items often include large appliances, electronics, and certain types of furniture.

 It is very important to plan ahead for goods that movers will not transport as you prepare for your move.
 Begin by compiling a list of these items, then determine whether you want to relocate them yourself, dispose of them, or find an alternative option.
 Pack these items you're moving yourself carefully and separately from the rest of your household belongings.
 Dispose of objects responsibly and in compliance with the local laws.